 - Add a small habit tracker to your daily or weekly spread.
-You can be fancy with water drops, glasses, shapes or even a bottle divided into segments – all which you can color in as you drink during the day.
+You can be fancy with water drops, glasses, shapes, or even a bottle divided into segments – all of which you can color in as you drink during the day.

 - Be simple and just add ticks in a special allocated spot in your journal page as you drink glasses of water.

 - Add a month-long water tracker on your habit tracking spread.
-This is a great way to be more conscious of your habits and reasons you may not drink enough.
-By glancing at the month in whole you can see patterns emerging.
+This is a great way to be more conscious of your habits and the reasons you may not drink enough.
+By glancing at the month as a whole you can see patterns emerging.

 @stephiejournals has created a simple but elegant way to track her water intake on her weekly spread.

 @kirbycat.bujo makes water tracking part of her habit tracker.
 This is a great way to see what things may affect your daily water intake.

 Water Tracker Printable